Asheville Community Program

 Transitional living fosters independent living skills, supported by CooperRiis staff.

 We believe that transitional living, our Community Program, is the best choice for gaining independent living skills.
 Skills achieved while in the residential program at the CooperRiis Farm or CooperRiis at Asheville come to life in the Community Program; it is where the dreams of our residents continue to take shape, providing them with increasing levels of stability, hope and health, and tools to achieve full community re-integration, self-sufficiency, and engagement.
 What starts as a dream statement often becomes a tangible, meaningful reality.
 For some, it means college or full-time employment.
 For all, it means better coping skills and a healthier approach to everyday living.

 The CooperRiis Community Program follows a stay at either of our Asheville or Mill Spring main campuses.
 Residents live in furnished, mixed-gender transitional homes with private bedrooms, sharing in household chores, cooking and grocery shopping.
 All of the homes are located in the city of Asheville.
-The homes are staffed for daily and overnight support and located in Asheville, and the North Carolina Foothills region of Tryon and Mill Spring.
+The homes are staffed for daily and overnight support and located in Asheville, North Carolina.

 Community Program Levels of Care